In Tbilisi, Georgia, even Russian activists get a less friendly welcome

 Titova was visiting Tbilisi when Russian forces launched their assault on her homeland, and over the past month, she has staged events to protest a war that already has claimed thousands of lives — including seven of her friends.
 Many of her collaborators here come from the country that invaded Ukraine.

-“Almost everyone helping me is Russian or Belorussian,” Titova said.
+“Almost everyone helping me is Russian or Belarusian,” Titova said.
 The majority are in their 20s and 30s.
 Even before the war, most were fighting Putin’s regime.
 Some had been imprisoned for their efforts.
 “They were chased out of Russia,” she said.

 Yet their current activism is not insulating them from public anger and animosity in Georgia, which spent most of the 20th century under the rule of Russia or the Soviet Union.
 The country declared its independence in 1991 but less than two decades later was attacked again by its powerful northern neighbor.
 The scars of that conflict are still raw, and even today Russian troops remain deployed in the secessionist enclaves of South Ossetia and Abkhazia — a de facto occupation of a fifth of Georgia’s territory.